 Moroccan Kessa glove is a popular bathing essential in Morocco, used to remove dead skin.

 The most important part here is to choose the right Kessa depending on your skin sensitivity.

 The best is to use a gentle Kessa glove for the face and body.
 It will respect the skin barrier and allow for a gentle, yet deep exfoliation.
 This Kessa Hammam glove is one of the softest you can find in the market.
 Just keep in mind that a Kessa glove will always be a little rough, so always scrub gently, never too hard.

-You can then use the Kessa glove to remove dead skin from all your body, by scrubbing gently your skin.
+The Kessa glove will remove dead skin from all your body, by scrubbing gently your skin, using circular motions.
 Thanks to Moroccan black soap applied earlier, your skin will release A LOT of toxins and dead skin.
 You will be surprised!

 STEP 6 – Apply a Ghassoul Mask

 The Moroccan Ghassoul is a clay mined from the Moroccan Atlas mountains.
 It’s a very unique and rich clay full of minerals such as magnesium, iron, and potassium.
 You can find the Ghassoul in a powder form, solid or a paste form.